openframeworks/ofSite/_documentation/sound/ofSoundPlayer.markdown

 _inlined_description: _

 Sets position of the playhead within the file (aka "seeking").
+Parameters:
+percent range is 0 (beginning of file) to 1 (end of file).